nightwatchjs/nightwatch/examples/cucumber-js/README.md

 ```

  - Use other [test runner options](https://nightwatchjs.org/guide/running-tests/command-line-options.html) as usual:

 ```sh
 $ npx nightwatch examples/cucumberJs/features/step_definitions --headless
 ```

 ### Reporting
+When using the integrated Cucumber test runner, you need to use the Cucumber [formatters](https://github.com/cucumber/cucumber-js/blob/main/docs/formatters.md) for generating output.
-Reporting is currently not fully integrated with Nightwatch reporters (like JUnit XML reports or the [global custom reporter](https://nightwatchjs.org/guide/extending-nightwatch/custom-reporter.html)).

-The mean reason is that reporting is delegated to the Cucumber CLI but we're working working on ways to provide an integrated solution.
+Nightwatch reporters (like JUnit XML reports or the [global custom reporter](https://nightwatchjs.org/guide/extending-nightwatch/custom-reporter.html)) are not available.
+The mean reason is that reporting is delegated to the Cucumber CLI.

 Here's how the output looks like when running the example tests here in Firefox:

 ```sh
 ℹ Connected to GeckoDriver on port 4444 (1740ms).